jpmosquerac/aws-eks-tf/README.md

 git clone https://github.com/jpmosquerac/py-grpc-aws-eks-tf.git
 cd py-grpc-aws-eks-tf
 ```
-After that create your own repository, copy the files and set up all the variables in `variables.tf` and `backend.tf` but **DO NOT push the changes**.
+After that create your own repository, copy the files, and set up all the variables in `variables.tf` and `backend.tf` but **DO NOT push the changes**.

 ### Set up remote state
-To set up the remote state are some resources needed to be deployed before.
-In order to do it this are the steps:
+To set up the remote state some resources need to be deployed before.
+In order to do it these are the steps:
 1. In the file `main.tf` comment all the modules except the backend one in this way:
 ```
 module "backend" {